Erik Blomqvist (sport shooter)

 Erik Gustaf Blomqvist (5 January 1879 – 17 September 1956) was a Swedish sport shooter who competed in the 1912 Summer Olympics and in the 1920 Summer Olympics.

-In 1912 he won the gold medal as member of the Swedish team in the team free rifle competition.
-In the 300 metre free rifle, three positions event he finished tenth.
-Eight years later he won the bronze medal as member of the Swedish team in the team 600 metre military rifle, prone competition.
+In 1912, he won the gold medal as a member of the Swedish team in the team free rifle competition.
+He finished tenth in the 300 metre free rifle, three positions event.
+Eight years later, he won the bronze medal as a member of the Swedish team in the team 600 metre military rifle, prone competition.

-In the 1920 Summer Olympics he also participated in the following events:
+In the 1920 Summer Olympics, he also participated in the following events: